-Fact: While you might experience a little discomfort due to your breast being compressed, you should not experience pain.
+While you might experience a little discomfort due to your breast being compressed, you should not experience pain.
 Your breast will be imaged one breast at a time and will be compressed to a degree that is tolerable for you.
 Keep in mind, compression is important because it spreads out the tissue, making the structures of the breast more visible.

 Compression also smooths out areas that if not compressed could require you to have another mammogram.
 But you should only feel some pressure.
 Remember, in the grand scheme of things, compressing the breast for a few seconds could save your life.

 Modern machines use low radiation doses to obtain high-quality breast images.
 The radiation exposure is well within medical guidelines.
-The radiation exposure and exam procedure is also regulated by the Food and Drug Administration and inspected by the American College of Radiology.
+The radiation exposure and exam procedure are also regulated by the Food and Drug Administration and inspected by the American College of Radiology.

-According to the American Cancer Society, the average dose for a typical mammogram with two views of each breast is about 0.4 millisieverts, or mSv (A mSv is a measure of radiation dosage.
+According to the American Cancer Society, the average dose for a typical mammogram with two views of each breast is about 0.4 millisieverts, or mSv, which is a measure of radiation dosage.

-The dose of radiation used for a screening mammogram of both breasts is about the same amount of radiation a woman would get from her natural surroundings over about seven weeks.
+The dose of radiation used for a screening mammogram of both breasts is about the same amount of background radiation a woman would get from her natural surroundings over about seven weeks.

-Tomosynthesis allows the radiologist to look at the breast tissue in 1 millimeter slices for optimal viewing.
-With conventional 2-D mammography, the radiologist is viewing all the complexities of your breast tissue in one flat image making it much more difficult to see possible abnormalities.
+Tomosynthesis allows the radiologist to look at the breast tissue in 1-millimeter slices for optimal viewing.
+With conventional 2D mammography, the radiologist is viewing all the complexities of your breast tissue in one flat image making it much more difficult to see possible abnormalities.

-Fact: While screening mammograms are highly recommended, there are limitations.
+While screening mammograms are highly recommended, there are limitations.
 Not all breast cancers will be found with mammography, however, screening is essential.
 Also, stay vigilant with your monthly breast exams and be aware of any changes, even if you recently had a negative mammogram.
 Contact your physician right away if there are any changes in your breast.

 Non-cancerous breast conditions are common.
 Sometimes these benign breast conditions cause symptoms that mimic cancer, making it hard to tell the difference.
 If your mammogram shows a suspicious area, your providers will take additional steps to identify the suspicious area.
 This might require additional images in mammography, ultrasound, or MRI.

-Women with dense breast tissue can take advantage of 3-D mammography, breast MRI or breast ultrasound, to obtain additional images.
-Be aware that if there are any changes in your breast structure, you may get called back for a more testing.
+Women with dense breast tissue can take advantage of 3D mammography, breast MRI or breast ultrasound, to obtain additional images.
+Be aware that if there are any changes in your breast structure, you may get called back for more testing.
 That doesn’t mean you have cancer.
 That simply means it needs to be determined if those changes or normal for you.

-Fact: If you are of age 40 or older, many places you may go for your screening mammogram do not require your doctor to write you a prescription or complete an order form.
+If you are of age 40 or older, many places you may go for your screening mammogram do not require your doctor to write you a prescription or complete an order form.
 Be sure to check with the facility that you schedule with as those requirements may vary from facility to facility.

-Your first mammogram, typically at age 40, will determine your “baseline”.
+Your first mammogram, typically at age 40, will determine your “baseline.”
 A baseline simply outlines what is your normal.

 If your mother, sister or daughter has been diagnosed with breast cancer, discuss with your health care provider when to start screening mammograms.
 You may be advised to start having mammograms 10 years earlier than the age that your relative was diagnosed with breast cancer.
-Mammograms may start as early as 25 years old depending upon your provider and facilities protocols.
+Mammograms may start as early as age 25 depending upon your provider and facilities protocols.